-The manufacture of technical springs , how Form springs , Flat springs and Leaf springs is as varied and complex as its possible uses and design.
+The production of technical springs, such as shaped springs, flat springs and leaf springs, is as versatile and complex as their application and design possibilities.
 Depending on Shaping , Properties, quantity, Material type and material thickness, different manufacturing techniques are therefore used.
 The following is a brief overview of the production techniques that these are normally used for.

 Laser cutting technology